behnazkhoshnood/tadig-restaurant/README.md

      a.
 As a General customer, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

      b.
-As a General customer, I want to find the best way to get in contact with the resturant with any questions I may have.
+As a General customer, I want to find the best way to get in contact with the restaurant with any questions I may have.

      c.
 As a General customer, I would like to see a menu of products and their description.

      d.
-As a General customer, I would like to reserve a table in the resturant.
+As a General customer, I would like to reserve a table in the restaurant.

      e.
-As a General customerI would like to write a review for the resturant.
+As a General customerI would like to write a review for the restaurant.

   - #### First Time Visitor Goals

      a.
-As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the resturant.
+As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the restaurant.

      b.
 As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

      c.
-As a First Time Visitor, I would like to know the location of the resturant.
+As a First Time Visitor, I would like to know the location of the restaurant.

   - #### Returning Visitor Goals